-A handful of options make it easy to create a next-level garden!
+Along with a beautiful Landscape Design, a handful of flora and fauna options could make it easy for you to create a next-level garden!
 These showstoppers pop, elevating any landscape to look professionally designed.

 Jaw-dropping spring blooms will surprise and delight you when they reappear at summer’s end.